uavaustin/docs.uavaustin.org/guides/installation/src/git/github.md

 ### Making a Pull Request

-Alrighty, so we've gotten to the point where we think are changes are nearly done, and we're readying to merge this in with the rest of the repository.
+Alrighty, so we've gotten to the point where we think our changes are nearly done, and we're ready to merge this in with the rest of the repository.
 Now everyone can enjoy our cute cat picture with the caption.

-This point is when we'll make a *pull request*.
+Now we'll make a *pull request*.

 So there are things out there that'll allow you to create a pull request though the command-line, but we're not going to do that.